kingluo/lua-resty-ffi/README.md

 * castrated language support, e.g.
   * Go: You have to use tinygo instead, not the batteries-included official golang.
-  * Rust: You have to use specialized crates to do jobs, e.g. when you need async network programming, [tokio](https://tokio.rs/) is unavailable, instead, you have to use WASI based crates, e.g. [`wasmedge_wasi_socket`](https://wasmedge.org/book/en/write_wasm/rust/networking-nonblocking.html).
+  * Rust: You have to use specialized crates to do jobs, e.g. when you need async network programming, [tokio](https://tokio.rs/) is unavailable, instead, you have to use WASI-based crates, e.g. [`wasmedge_wasi_socket`](https://wasmedge.org/book/en/write_wasm/rust/networking-nonblocking.html).
-  * Python: You have to use implementations which support WASM, e.g. rustpython.
+  * Python: You have to use implementations that support WASM, e.g. rustpython.
 * complex development, due to sandbox original intention, you have to export a lot of API from nginx

 **So, may I extend the openresty with modern programming languages (Go, Python, Java, Rust, etc.)